Soy milk

-Soy milk (simplified Chinese: 豆浆; traditional Chinese: 豆漿) also known as soya milk or soymilk, is a plant-based drink produced by soaking and grinding soybeans, boiling the mixture, and filtering out remaining particulates.
+Soy milk (or soymilk), also known as soya milk, is a plant-based milk produced by soaking and grinding soybeans, boiling the mixture, and filtering out remaining particulates.
 It is a stable emulsion of oil, water, and protein.
 Its original form is an intermediate product of the manufacture of tofu.
 Originating in China, it became a common beverage in Europe and North America in the latter half of the 20th century, especially as production techniques were developed to give it a taste and consistency more closely resembling that of dairy milk.
-Soy milk may be used as a substitute for dairy milk by individuals who are vegan or are lactose intolerant.
+Soy milk may be used as a substitute for dairy milk by individuals who are vegan or lactose intolerant or have a milk allergy.

-Soy milk is also used in making imitation dairy products such as soy yogurt, soy cream, soy kefir and soy-based cheese analogues.
+Soy milk is also used in making imitation dairy products such as soy yogurt, soy cream, soy kefir, and soy-based cheese analogues.
 It is also used as an ingredient for making milkshakes, pancakes, smoothies, bread, mayonnaise, and baked goods.

 Names

-In China, the usual term 豆浆 dòujiāng (lit. "bean broth") is used for the traditional watery and beany beverage produced as an intermediate product in the production of tofu, whereas store-bought products designed to imitate the flavor and consistency of dairy milk, may contain a mixture of dairy and soy, are more often known as 豆奶 dòunǎi ("bean milk").
+In some parts of China, the term 豆浆 dòujiāng (lit. "bean broth") is used for the traditional watery liquid, used locally as a drink or broth, produced as an intermediate product in the production of tofu, while store-bought products that are designed to imitate the flavor and consistency of dairy milk (and may contain a mixture of dairy and soy) are more often known as 豆奶 dòunǎi ("bean milk").

-In other countries, there are sometimes legal impediments to the equivalents of the name "soy milk".
-In such jurisdictions, the manufacturers of plant milks typically label their products the equivalent of "soy beverage" or "soy drink".

 Naming in the EU

 In the European Union, "milk" by law refers exclusively to "the normal mammary secretion obtained from one or more milkings without either addition thereto or extraction therefrom".
 Only cow's milk is allowed to be named "milk" on packaging, and any other milks must state the name of the respective animal: for example, "goat milk" or "sheep milk".
 There are exceptions for traditional products such as coconut milk.
-The naming of soy drink as soy milk became subject of a 2017 court case before the Court of Justice of the European Union after a German consumer protection group filed an unfair competition complaint about a company describing its soya and tofu products as 'milk' or 'cheese'.
-The Court of Justice ruled that such designations cannot be legally used for purely plant-based products and that additions indicating the plant origin of the products (soy milk) does not influence that prohibition.
+The usage of the term "soy milk" became the subject of a 2017 court case before the Court of Justice of the European Union after a German consumer protection group filed an unfair competition complaint about a company describing its soy and tofu products as 'milk' or 'cheese'.
+The Court of Justice ruled that such designations may not be used for purely plant-based products and that additions indicating the plant origin of the products (soy milk) does not influence that prohibition.
+Major retailers in countries such as Ireland and Italy instead sell products with the label "soy drink" or "soy beverage".